 Educators Plan for America’s 2017 Solar Eclipse

-Science educators gathered in August 2015 to determine how they can make the most use out of the 2017 eclipse.
+Science educators gathered to determine how they can make the most use out of the 2017 eclipse.
 Find out more about the community's efforts.

 Tips for Imaging a Solar Eclipse